codepath/android_guides/Fragment-Navigation-Drawer.md

 ### Setup Toolbar

-In order to slide our navigation drawer over the ActionBar, we need to use the new [[Toolbar|Defining-The-ActionBar#toolbar-basics]] widget as defined in the AppCompat v21 library.
+In order to slide our navigation drawer over the ActionBar, we need to use the new [[Toolbar|Using-the-App-ToolBar]] widget as defined in the AppCompat v21 library.
 The `Toolbar` can be embedded into your view hierarchy which makes sure that the drawer slides over the `ActionBar`.

 Create a new layout file `res/layout/toolbar.xml` with the following code: